Crone Music - Camden Art Centre

 The Music of Laurence Crane and Pauline Oliveros

 Music by Laurence Crane and Pauline Oliveros is featured on the soundtracks of the two new films by Beatrice Gibson.
-This concert presents pieces by both composers; some sharing similar aesthetic and structural characteristics with Gibson’s output and also with the work of Gertrude Stein, on whose screenplay Gibson bases Deux Soeurs Qui Ne Sont Pas Soeurs.
+This concert presented pieces by both composers; some sharing a similar aesthetic and structural characteristic with Gibson’s output and also with the work of Gertrude Stein, on whose screenplay Gibson bases Deux Soeurs Qui Ne Sont Pas Soeurs.

 Exploring aspects of portraiture, repetition and duplication – exact and inexact – the music seems in many ways closely aligned to the notion of ‘the copy’ that fascinates Gibson.